Skip to content

 Leidos — Reston, VA — Leidos develops integrated sensor systems (radar, EW, ground sensing) and mission software for real-time tracking, cross-domain correlation, and operational analytics supporting government ISR customers.
 Leidos+1

 Bigelow Aerospace — North Las Vegas, NV (historical / programmatic relevance) — Bigelow Aerospace (Robert Bigelow’s company) built expandable space-habitat modules and has been a noted private-sector stakeholder in space R&D and fringe-research funding—useful to document as a nontraditional actor with interest in anomalous phenomenon research and space habitat tech.
-Wikipedia+1
+Bigelow Aerospace

 EG&G / (now part of URS/AECOM historic lineage) (HQs: Woburn, MA / Gaithersburg, MD) — EG&G’s legacy work in test ranges, instrumentation, and government technical services (many capabilities later rolled into URS/AECOM) is relevant historical context for contractor experience in classified test-range sensor operations and forensic instrumentation.
 Wikipedia+1